July 30th 2020, 17:00, Nordhavnstippen, Copenhagen. Performative trace (work in progress).

 Urban diagnostics follow a logic of their own: I ignored what I knew and focused on my artistic practice.
 And spending time in places non-productively is at the core of my practice.
 We think of places according to our background and what we know about them.
 Yet we seldomly trust what is already there; what our body, a singular body, experiences on site.
 That’s how I understood inhabiting in this context, and what I decided to share with my colleagues (my audience).

-Sharing research means sharing what puts you into motion.
+Sharing research is sharing what puts you into motion.
 For me, alternative “tools” for mapping is not about finding something new.
 It’s an excuse to question interiorised behaviours and imaginaries in city planning.
 If I wish to create a piece/workshop for planners and policymakers, it’s not to teach, but to face a series of shortcomings.
 We are prisoners of global trends and frozen images of development.
 We need to acknowledge our reluctance to engage with space in its multiplicity.
 There’s much to be unlearned, together.
 My intentions might sound naïf, but they are rooted in deep frustration and disenchantment.

-The booklets are not the prototype of a mapping tool, but they allowed me to get closer to that moment when space is still foreign to us, undefined.
+The booklets are not the prototype of a mapping tool, but they allowed me to get closer to the moment when space is still foreign to us, undefined.
 Written suggestions of this kind can easily fall into the trap of white-collar mindfulness.
 However, I stand by their potential: let’s be perseverant with our skills.

 To learn more about the residency and the booklets, I invite you to watch the video below (includes documentation).